-These publications are an adaptation of the UNEP publication seen above.
-These publications are part of the UNEP pilot project on the “Institutional Strengthening of Education for Sustainable Consumption, Advancing Education for Sustainable Consumption Policy and Implementation Strategies,” implemented in Indonesia.
+The publications that follow are an adaptation of the UNEP publication Here and Now!
+Education for Sustainable Consumption seen above.
+The publications below are part of the UNEP pilot project on the “Institutional Strengthening of Education for Sustainable Consumption, Advancing Education for Sustainable Consumption Policy and Implementation Strategies,” implemented in Indonesia.

 Introduction to Education for Sustainable Consumption (ESC) in Indonesia: National Recommendations and Guidelines for Policymakers and Educators

 Indonesia is the second richest country in the world in regards to biodiversity.
 Our lifestyle and consumption choices are putting pressure on the environment and natural resources, and it is crucial for our education system to address this reality.
 Introduction to Education for Sustainable Consumption (ESC) in Indonesia provides national recommendations and guidelines.

 National Guidelines on Education for Sustainable Consumption for Tanzania

 The publication aims to guide Tanzanian policymakers and educators in implementing, advancing and mainstreaming ESC nationally and locally in education sectors.
 The guidelines equip educators, teacher educators and education practitioners in formal and informal education, with necessary information and teaching techniques that can bring widespread behavioural change needed to shift towards more sustainable consumption habits and lifestyles.

 UNESCO Policy Brief: Education for Sustainable Development and the SDGs: Learning to Act, Learning to Achieve